Drinking water: Self-supplying schools

 What to do if you have a problem with your water

-If you think your water supply is unsafe (e.g. contaminated by chemical or biological contaminants) you must take immediate action to protect the health of those who drink it, including notifying people who may be affected.
+If you think your water supply is unsafe (that is, it contains chemical or biological contaminants), you must take immediate action to protect the health of those who drink it, including notifying people who may be affected.

-If there is an imminent risk of serious illness or death arising from your drinking water supply and the situation can’t be immediately controlled, contact Taumata Arowai by calling 04 889 8350.
-This number is available 24 hours a day, seven days a week.
+If there is an imminent risk of serious illness or death arising from your drinking water supply and the situation can’t be immediately controlled, contact Taumata Arowai.

-If you detect bacteria in your supply because of routine monitoring, you should take the following actions.
+If you detect bacteria in your supply because of routine monitoring, you must take the actions detailed below.

 • Close off taps and drinking fountains, and post notices which clearly state that the water is ‘unsafe to drink unless boiled’.